cloudnull/tribble-api/README.rst

     curl -X POST --insecure -T /path/to/json.file -H "x-user: someusername" -H "x-secretkey: keyiused" -H "x-password: password" https://localhost:5150/v1/schematics/<schematic_id>/zones

-Please see the example directory for an example of a valid json schematic with all available options. *NOTE* not all options are needed or other wise required.
+Please see the example directory for an example of a valid JSON schematic with all available options. *NOTE* not all options are needed or other wise required.

 --------